Dr. PHEAROSS GRAHAM

-My advanced training, including doctoral- and master's-level studies, forms the basis of my teaching.
-Every student who walks into my studio, I constantly remind myself, has infinite potential; no musical goal is far-fetched or too great.
-As a teacher, I thus endeavor to unlock students’ potential by recognizing, valuing, and cultivating their unique musical personalities.
+I remind myself that every student who walks into my studio has infinite potential.
+As a teacher, I recognize, value, and cultivate students.
 This may take on a number of manifestations brought out by private study.
 Pedagogically, I tailor lessons to the individual and avoid one-size-fits-all approaches.

 Because each student can vary tremendously and present different issues that can change over time, I hesitate to define precisely a teaching approach.
 Nonetheless, in delivering a comprehensive piano education, lessons include the study of: